seanconnollydev/yahoo-fantasy-football-tools/README.md

 AppHarbor Setup
 ===========================

-To run the YahooFantasyFootballTools ASP.NET MVC application on AppHarbor, you need to set configuration variables for the same key/secret credentials as described in local setup.
+To run the YahooFantasyFootballTools ASP.NET MVC application on AppHarbor, you need to set a few configuration variables:

+* Set configuration varaibles for the same key/secret credentials as described in local setup.
+* Create a configuration variable with key "YahooCallbackUriType" and value "Host".
+Otherwise you will see an error after logging into Yahoo.

 See AppHarbor's documentation on [managing environments](http://support.appharbor.com/kb/getting-started/managing-environments).